ExpressGateway/express-gateway.io/docs/policies/proxy.md

 * `strategy`:
   - Assigns a load-balancing strategy for `serviceEndpoint` declarations that have more than one URL, defaults to `round-robin`.
 * `proxyUrl`:
-  - Address of the intermediate proxy .
+  - Address of the intermediate proxy.
 Example: `http://corporate.proxy:3128`.
 See more details below.

 #### Load balancing strategies